 Promotions are based on annual performance appraisals.
 One of AFU’s goals is to ensure maximum opportunity for promotion of employees, consistent with the commitment to AFU needs and excellence, affirmative action, equal opportunity and applicable contractual agreements.
 AFU policy is to increase staff member upward mobility through promotion as well as complement the present practices at the university which allow for personnel development.
 Promotion policy is based on the recognition that in the course of meeting institutional objectives, the duties and functions of an employee may change in complexity and responsibility.
 Promotions, therefore, are based on status changes that involve increasing responsibility levels.
 The added benefits of promotion serve as an incentive for better work performance, enhance morale, and create a sense of individual achievement and recognition.
 While good past performance enhances the validity of the promotion, it should, by itself, neither be the primary nor the sole reason for recommending a candidate for promotion.
-In order for Managers and Unit Heads who are keen to promote staff members in their respective areas, they need to pay particular attention to past annual performance evaluations.
+In order for Directors, and Unit Managers who are keen to promote staff members in their respective areas, they need to pay particular attention to past annual performance evaluations.
 These documents indicate prior performance levels and accomplishments in the department demonstrating, for example, how effectively the tasks assigned were completed.

 Promotion Policy Statement

 A promotion is defined as advancement in rank or position which has increased responsibilities and adjustment to a higher salary level.
 It is recognized that a promotion may occur through the following: